I’m Haraldur Thorleifsson

 About

-I’ve founded and sold a design and innovation agency, founded an artist community.
+I’ve founded and sold a design and innovation agency that worked with the biggest brands in the world, founded an artist community.
 I’ve created a restaurant, a movie theater, a bank, ramps, a recording studio, written and released music, illustrated books, been a keynote speaker, written for and acted in films and TV shows, hosted podcasts.
 I proudly paid the highest taxes in my home country three years in a row.
 I studied philosophy, finance, economics.
 I’ve been man of the year, designer of the year, philanthropist of the year, business man of the year.
-I got an apology from the richest man in the world.
 I have a wife, two kids, two cats and a presidential medal of chivalry.

 New things